HannahHaensen/nerftrinsic_four/README.md

 # Acknowledgment

-If you cite our work, make also sure to take a look at NeRF--, as the general joint optimization idea for intrinsic and extrinsic camera parameters was presented there.
+If you cite our work, make also sure to take a look at NeRF--, as the initial general joint optimization idea for intrinsic and extrinsic camera parameters was presented there.

+Nevertheless, **we contribute** a joint optimization of **differing** intrinsic camera parameters and use **Gaussian Fourier** features for our extrinsic camera parameter prediction.